Trodelvy® (sacituzumab govitecan-hziy)

 SG is contraindicated in patients who have experienced a severe hypersensitivity reaction to SG.

 SG can cause serious hypersensitivity reactions including life-threatening anaphylactic reactions.
-Severe signs and symptoms included cardiac arrest, hypotension, wheezing, angioedema, swelling, pneumonitis, and skin reactions.
+Severe signs and symptoms included cardiac arrest, hypotension, wheezing, angioedema, swelling, and skin reactions.

 Premedication for infusion reactions in patients receiving SG is recommended.
 Have medications and emergency equipment to treat infusion-related reactions, including anaphylaxis, available for immediate use when administering SG.